- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 - The Hartman Rock Garden is FREE, but donations are encouraged.

 - Guided and behind-the-scenes tours are available if you schedule them in advance.

-I REALLY wish I had researched this attraction a bit more prior to my visit so I would have been aware of the behind-the-scenes tour which allows you to learn more about the collection, the ongoing preservation and to see some of the figures that Ben created that can no longer be kept in the garden.
+I REALLY wish I had researched this attraction a bit more before my visit so I would have been aware of the behind-the-scenes tour, which allows you to learn more about the collection, and the ongoing preservation and to see some of the figures that Ben created that can no longer be kept in the garden.

 Hartman Rock Gardens Visitor’s Information

 Hours: Open 365 days a year from dawn to dusk.

 Cost: Donation only for self-guided tours.
 There is a fee for guided or behind-the-scenes tours.

 Find Hotels & Airbnb’s near the Hartman Rock Garden and book your stay now!

 Have you been to the Hartman Rock Garden in Springfield?
 If you have, what was your favorite scene?